 Top 10 Favorite Apple Books

-3. Apples by Gail Gibbons (4-7).
+The first American colonists, Indians, Johnny Appleseed, parts of an apple and pollination, varieties of apples, how to plan an apple tree, a recipe for an apple pie, an illustrated guide to apple cider extraction, and apple trivia.
 This book can alternatively be called Everything you ever wanted to know about apples and more.
-The first American colonists, Indians, Johnny Appleseed, parts of an apple and pollination… but wait there is more… varieties of apples, how to plan an apple tree, a recipe for an apple pie, an illustrated guide to apple cider extraction, and apple trivia.
-Why are you still reading?
-Go put it on hold at the library already!
 (You might also enjoy The Seasons of Arnold’s Apple Tree by the same author)

-9. How to make an Apple Pie and see the world by Marjorie Priceman (2 and up).
 This book easily makes it on our list of the top favorite books of all times.
 It has humor, wonderful and silly plot, beautiful watercolor illustrations, a lesson on sharing and on where our food comes from, and an introduction to geography all in one.
 I’m so glad that this book was part of our Five in a Row curriculum because that’s how we discovered it!
 (Are you familiar with this curriculum?
-It takes great books for kids and offers some creative ways to incorporate history, science, math and what not into the lesson).
+It takes great books for kids and offers some creative ways to incorporate history, science, math, and whatnot into the lesson).
 There are so many ideas to try with this book.
-Here is a good scented one to get you started.

 For the little ones (0-3)